 It’s not up to your mind to determine a path.

-The more you let go, the more your purpose reveals itself to you.
+The more you let go of how you think life should unfold, the more your purpose reveals itself to you.

 My body is my vehicle, and it knows where to go

 My inner GPS nudges me along my path, not my mind.

 My mind is great for research and for sharing what I find, but not for making decisions in my life.

 So I can read a book.
 I can brainstorm.
 I can talk to people.
 But then I let things simmer.